Kuching International Airport: Immigration

 As one of the two states in Malaysia which controls its own immigration autonomy, Sarawak exercises special regulation upon arriving and departing from all Sarawakian airports including Kuching.
 All passengers travelling with any flights from outside Sarawak (including all flights from Peninsular Malaysia, Sabah, Federal Territory of Labuan and outside Malaysia), must pass through the immigration control at the first entry airport.

 Ground transportation

-There is a free electric city bus operated by Kuching Metro with a route numbered 103 that makes a stop at the airport arrival hall, however it only operates every hour and a half daily so passengers will need to plan their time accordingly if they want to catch it.
-The nearest bus station, which is Kuching Sentral Bus Terminal, is located 2 km away.
-A taxi coupon ticket can be bought at the Taxi Coupon Counter.
-Ridesharing services provided by Grab, Maxim, and Gojo are also available.
+There are currently 3 bus routes that connect to the airport arrival hall; the BAS.MY routes numbered Q14 and Q15 which operates hourly, and a free electric city bus operated by Kuching Metro with a route numbered 103 which operates every hour and a half daily.
+A taxi coupon ticket can also be bought at the Taxi Coupon Counter however, ridesharing services provided by AirAsia MOVE, Grab, Maxim, and Gojo are also available and are the most popular mode of transport to and from the airport.

-Once completed, the airport will be connected using the Kuching Urban Transportation System via the Kuching International Airport ART station on the Red Line, which serves as its namesake and will be located in the middle of the airport parking lot with a pedestrian bridge, connecting to the station from the departure drop-off zone.
+Once completed, the airport will be connected using the Kuching Urban Transportation System via the Kuching International Airport ART station on the Red Line, which serves as its namesake and will be located in the middle of the airport parking lot with a pedestrian bridge connecting to the station from the departure drop-off zone.